House Title: What You Need To Know

 Some homeowners may decide the best way to handle the ownership of their property is to put it into a living trust.

 This type of ownership means that your property is held in a trust by you, for you; you’re both the trustee and the beneficiary.

 When you die, the assets in your trust will be distributed according to your instructions without having to go through probate.

 If you’re purchasing your home with a mortgage, your lender will require a title search and a lender’s title insurance policy, which protects them financially against any claims against your home’s title.
-The buyer pays these costs as part of their closing costs.
+You’ll also need an owner’s title policy to protect your interests.
+The buyer typically pays these costs as part of their closing costs.

 Additionally, it’s often customary for the seller to cover the cost of the buyer’s title insurance policy.

 If you’re looking to learn more about house titles, check out some frequently asked questions below.

 A house title doesn’t have a physical appearance.
 Instead, it’s a concept used to describe an individual’s legal right of ownership of a property.